ligang0309/acoustic2dpml/Readme.txt

 If you show related results in a paper or presentation using ACOUSTIC2DPML, please give a reference to the following papers:

 Wen Lei, Yutao Liu, Gang Li*, Shuang Zhu and Guoxin Chen.
-2D FREQUENCY-DOMAIN FINITE-DIFFERENCE ACOUSTIC WAVE MODELING USING OPTIMIZED PERFECTLY MATCHED LAYERS.
-Geophysics, 2022, accept.
+2D frequency-domain finite-difference acoustic wave modeling using optimized perfectly matched layers.
+Geophysics, 2022.
+DOI: 10.1190/geo2022-0145.1

 If you have any questions, please contact the developers:
 Wen LEI and Dr. Gang LI*